Dr. Manura Nanayakkara is a practicing doctor in Sri Lanka. He holds a postgraduate diploma in psychiatry.

 Warnings and Precautions Before You Take Oleanz

-Before starting any course of medicine, it is important to make sure you take all necessary precautions to ensure best chances of a successful treatment.
+Before starting any course of medicine, it is important to make sure you take all necessary precautions to ensure the best chances of successful treatment.
 Before taking Oleanz, be sure you:

 - Tell your doctor and pharmacist if you are allergic to olanzapine or any other medications.